dranidis/covid-19-plots/README.md

                         countries to present in plots -p, --plot            time plots of cases/deaths/recoveries/active.
-Choose plots to skip with the --skip flag -t, --totalNumbers    new n numbers in last d days/total numbers.
+Choose plots to skip with the --skip flag -t, --totalsGraph     new n numbers in last d days/total numbers.
 Choose which numbers to plot with the --number flag and how many days with the -d flag.
   -a, --animate         animate new numbers/total numbers.
 Choose which